 In talking about text difficulty, reading teachers often refer to three functional reading levels, which represent the amount of difficulty that a particular level of text presents for a student.
 Text that is at a student's independent reading level is text that he/she can read with 98-100% accuracy.
 That is, the student misses no more than two words out of every 100 words of text.
 At this level, the student can read independently with no support from the teacher.
 Text that is at a student's instructional reading level is text that the student can read and comprehend, but only with some assistance from the teacher.
 The accuracy range for instructional-level text is 90-97% for Primer-level text and above and 85-97% for Preprimer-level text.
 Text that is at a student's frustrational reading level is text that he/she can read with less than 90% accuracy (less than 85% at Preprimer level).
 At this level, the student would have difficulty reading and comprehending the text, even with the support of the teacher.

 |Functional Reading Levels|

 (Below 85% for Preprimer)

 Teachers should target a student's instructional reading level for classroom reading instruction.
 When students read text that they can read with 90-97% accuracy, they encounter enough challenges to require them to practice the strategies they are learning, but the text is not so difficult that students are overwhelmed.
-Independent-level text is good for independent reading and for practicing reading speed and prosody.
-Frustration-level text can be great for comprehension instruction, but only when the teacher is doing the reading!
-Students should never be asked to read text that is at their frustration level.
+Independent-level text can be used for independent reading and for practicing reading speed and prosody, and frustration-level text is great for comprehension instruction during teacher read-alouds.

 - Find a short reading passage, and ask the student to read it aloud to you.